 Tango: Historical and Cultural Impacts

-Buenos Aires, one of the largest metropolises in the Western Hemisphere, is home to one-third of Argentina's 45 million people today.
-But in the early 19th century it was just a small town populated by Spanish colonists, Native Americans and black slaves.
+Today, Buenos Aires is home to one-third of Argentina's 45 million people.
+But in the early 19th century Buenos Aires was just a small town populated by Spanish colonists, indigenous South Americans, and black slaves.
 In May 1810, inspired by the French Revolution, the Argentine people rebelled against Spanish rule and proclaimed independence.
 The new government made a conscious decision to change the demographic composition through immigration from Spain, Italy and other parts of Europe.
 By the end of the 19th century, the original population of Buenos Aires was completely swamped by European immigrants.
-Although tango has African roots, its main creators were the European immigrants of the late 19th and early 20th centuries who participated in the construction of the modern city of Buenos Aires.
+While tango has its African roots, the main inventors of tango were the European immigrants of the late 19th and early 20th centuries who came to participate in the construction of the modern city of Buenos Aires.

 The fact that tango was created mainly by the immigrants is significant.
 Far away from home, disproportional in gender, and facing difficult life, the immigrants were the most nostalgic people.
-They came to the milonga to dance the loneliness, homesickness, nostalgia and grief in them, to find a shoulder to rely on, to quench their thirst for love, and to touch and be touched by another human being of the opposite sex.
+They came to the milonga to dance the loneliness, homesickness, nostalgia and grief in them, to find a shoulder to rely on, to quench their thirst for love, and to touch and be touched by someone of the opposite sex.
 Tango is their refuge.
 The intimate, soulful, sensual and comforting nature of tango reflects and serves their deep, inward, human needs.
-That's why tango is danced in close embrace where the partners lean into each other, chest against chest and face touches face.
+That's why tango is danced in close embrace wherein the dancers lean into each other, chest against chest, and face touches face.
 Via such intimate physical contact they communicate through dance the feelings stirred by the music.
 Like the dance itself, tango music is created to express nostalgic feelings.
-Its rhythm is masculine - robust, rigid, steady and resolute, but its melody is feminine - soft, sentimental, moody and beauful.
-The two opposite moods intertwine and respond to each other, reflecting the man and woman in the dance.
-(See The Characteristics of Classic Tango.)
+Its rhythm is masculine - robust, sharp, and rigid, and its melody is feminine - soft, moody, and beauful.
+The two opposite moods intertwine and respond to each other, reflecting the man and woman in the dance (see The Characteristics of Classic Tango).

 Tango reached its maturity and dominated the culture of Buenos Aires between 1935 and 1955.
 This period is known as tango's Golden Age.
-Following the Golden Age was almost three decades of the Dark Age during which tango disappeared.
+Following this Golden Age was almost three decades of the Dark Age during which tango disappeared.
 In 1955 a military coup ousted Juan Domingo Peron, the democratically elected president.
 Peron and his wife Eva Peron had actively supported tango.
 The dancers aligned with them were suspicious to the anti-Peronist juntas, who created a climate to discourage tango.
 Curfews were enforced and pedestrians were stopped by the military police for interrogation.
-Many were arrested or simply disappeared for supporting the Peronist regime.
+Many were arrested or simply disappeared for their links to the old regime.
 Consequently, people stopped dancing socially and tango went underground.
-Tango music produced in the Dark Age was mainly for listeners and not dancers.
+Tango music produced in the Dark Age was mainly for listening and not dancing.
 The revival of tango started after the restoration of democracy in 1983.
 Since then tango has regained worldwide popularity and is now danced in most countries in the world and most cities in Europe and North America.

 Tango fantasia, or show tango, on the other hand, is created for stage performance.
 It is a dramatized version of tango involving difficult steps and techniques not suited to ordinary people, but professionals with expert skills.
-It is a fancy, movement-oriented and choreographed dance, typically danced in open embrace for broader movement possibilities.
+It is a fancy, movement-oriented and choreographed dance, typically danced in an open embrace for broader movement possibilities.
 Its steps are wide, flashy, dazzling, often dangerous and requiring a lot of space to do.
-It is not intended to be an intimate, soulful and personal experience but an exhibition of fancy footwork and showy figures to entertain the audience.
+It is not intended to be an intimate, soulful and personal experience but an exhibition of elaborate footwork and fancy figures to entertain the audience.
 Safety, comfort and user-friendliness are not its concerns.
 It does not abide by the milonga codes and is not suited to a crowded dance floor.
-What matters is how it looks and not how it feels.
-(See Social Tango and Performance Tango.)
+What matters is how it looks and not how it feels (see Social Tango and Performance Tango).

 Without the same cultural background, Europeans and Americans were more interested in tango fantasia than tango de salon.
-They didn't have a suddenly exploded immigrant population crowding in a new city under construction.
-They didn't experience a severe gender imbalance.
-(See The Chivalry of the Milongueros.)
+They didn't have an exploded immigrant population crowding in a new city under construction.
 They didn’t suffer the hardships, homesickness and nostalgia of the immigrants.
-Their dance floors were not crowded.
-Their cultures did not endorse innocent nonsexual intimacy.
+They didn't experience a severe gender imbalance (see The Chivalry of the Milongueros).
+Their dance floors were not crowded, and their cultures did not endorse innocent nonsexual intimacy.
 On top of that, their teachers were the stage performers from Argentina.
 Before long, tango fantasia became a fashion in Europe and North America.

 Despite that, the tango fervor abroad rekindled the pride of the Argentinians for their traditional dance.
 Milongas were reopened.
-Portenos returned to the dance floor.
-Tango clubs and salons were packed again.
+Porteños returned to the dance floor.
+Tango clubs and bars were packed again.
 Tango music, tango fashion and tango tourism flourished.
-Buenos Aires once over became the Mecca of tango, where dancers from all over the world came to dance tango with the locals.
+Buenos Aires once over became the Mecca of tango, where dancers from around the world came to dance tango with the locals.
 But foreigners quickly discovered that the tango they have learned at home is not the same tango danced in Buenos Aires.

 Here is an example of the tango danced in the milongas of Buenos Aires.